codeware-sthlm/enjinex/README.md

 During these tests no requests are sent to Let's Encrypt but the process is otherwise the real one.
 By running isolated tests the developer can see the output of the latest changes and get a quick sanity check as a complement to unit tests.

-The only problem is the certificates provided by Let's Encrypt and this connection is, stated above, disconnected.
+The only problem is the certificates provided by Let's Encrypt and this connection is, described above, disconnected.
 Luckily there's a script creating self signed certificate files.

 ```sh
 ./isolated-test/make-certs.sh